bndrmrtn/zxl/README.md

 # Zx (/ziː.ɛks/) Language

-Zex is a simple programming language that is designed to be easy to use and understand.
+Zx is a simple programming language that is designed to be easy to use and understand.

 ## About

-Zex is a weakly-typed, interpreted language that is designed to be easy to use and understand.
+Zx is a weakly-typed, interpreted language that is designed to be easy to use and understand.
-Zex is built in Go as a learning project and is not intended to be used in production.
+Zx is built in Go as a learning project and is not intended to be used in production.

 ## Features

 - Weakly-typed
 - Interpreted
-- Zex Blocks
+- Zx Blocks

 ## Installation

-To install Zex, you need to have Go installed on your system.
+To install Zx, you need to have Go installed on your system.

 ```bash
 go install github.com/bndrmrtn/zxl@latest